Cash flow or employees - which is more important to running a successful business?

 It's been reported that 40% of businesses know that their “correct” invoices sometimes have missing details and mistakes.
-While often ignored, this can affect the company reputation negatively.
+While often ignored, this can affect the company reputation negatively, and leads to past due invoices going unpaid.
 And it can be a potential legal liability.

 But robots aren’t humans, and don’t make the same basic errors.
 If you have an automatic accounts payable system, you’ll avoid most of the typical errors that come with manual data entry.
 And if these do slip through, the system makes it simple to spot mistakes and correct them without much effort.